 Why are there so many of them?

-These types of internal medicine doctors are not considered to be primary care physicians.
-Pulmonologists are internal medicine doctors that take care of conditions that affect your lungs and how your breathing can affect your sleep, like it does if you have sleep apnea.
-Endocrinologist treat conditions related to your hormones and glands.
+These types of internal medicine doctors aren’t considered primary care physicians.
+Pulmonologists are internal medicine doctors that take care of conditions that affect your lungs and how your breathing can affect your sleep, like sleep apnea.
+Endocrinologists treat conditions related to your hormones and glands.
 Cardiologists focus on your heart and blood vessels.
 Gastroenterologists deal with your digestive system.
 Hepatologists care for conditions that affect your liver.
-Hematologist/Oncologists look after you if you have a blood disorder or cancer.
+Hematologists/Oncologists look after you if you have a blood disorder or cancer.
 Nephrologists take care of any kidney problems.
 Rheumatologists handle autoimmune disorders (diseases where your body’s immune system attacks itself).
-Allergist/Immunologists provide allergy testing and shots and treat conditions where your body’s immune system is under-functioning (these conditions are very rare).
+Allergists/Immunologists provide allergy testing and shots and treat conditions where your body’s immune system is under-functioning.
 Infectious disease doctors deal with chronic and severe infections (ex.
 HIV/AIDS).
-Geriatrics is an internal medicine doctor that specializes in treating the elderly, usually people over the age of 80.
+Geriatrics is an internal medicine doctor specializing in treating the elderly, usually people over 80.

 Non-Medical Doctor Specialties